 Reviewing Merge Requests¶

 Work In Progress merge requests serve only as a place for discussion, therefore no special procedure is required.
+A MR is valid even if the CI pipeline fails.
 For all other merge requests, please adhere to the following guidelines.

 To succesfully review someone’s MR, first indicate that you are reviewing the MR by making yourself the Assignee, or by saying that explicitly in the comments.
 Then:

-- Build and test the newest version of the MR if no other reviewer did that yet.
+- Build and test the newest version of the MR if no one else did that yet.

 - Provide feedback in the MR discussion.
 This is where you would mention additional changes needed.

 Once all reviewers are satisfied with the MR, merge it.

 Do NOT merge the request if any of these are true:

 - The MR has “WIP” in the title.

 - The CI build of the current revision failed.

 - No project member tested the current version of the MR.